IIT Delhi launches new online executive programme for AI in Healthcare

 “At IIT Delhi’s CEP, our mission is to build next-gen capabilities that respond to India’s and the world’s evolving healthcare needs.
 AI is no longer optional -- it’s central to modern medicine.
 This new programme empowers professionals to lead that transformation,” said Professor Manav Bhatnagar, Head of CEP at IIT Delhi.

-The course will be delivered via live, interactive online sessions on weekends, ensuring flexibility for working professionals.
+The course will be delivered via live, interactive online sessions on weekends, ensuring flexiblity for working professionals.

-Participants will engage with industry experts, med-tech founders, and hospital CIOs in dedicated sessions that focus on real-world deployment strategies and innovation trends.
+Participants will engage with industry experts, med-tech founders, nd hospital CIOs in dedicated sessions that focus on real-world deployment strategies and innovation trends.

 To ensure a seamless learning experience, IIT Delhi has also partnered with TeamLease EdTech as its technology and student success partner.